 Bob and His Staff Know How to Hold Insurance Companies Responsible for Bad Faith Claims Management

-Many insurance companies will go to every length to keep the profits up.
+Many insurance companies will go to every length to keep their profits up.
 The fact that they may be committing BAD FAITH in the process often never comes into the equation.
 They have learned that they can simply make more by paying less and dealing with the few cases that they are found to be acting in bad faith.
 If you have been the victim of BAD FAITH insurance tactics, call Bob to get a FREE honest opinion regarding the value of your case.
 The call is FREE.
 The value of the advice may be priceless.

 Illinois Insurance Law and Bad Faith